Overview

 Resources

-Turning to a therapist when you experience personality change due to another medical condition may better equip you to handle the unexpected changes in yourself.
+Turning to a therapist when you experience personality change due to another medical condition may better equip you to handle the unexpected personality changes in yourself.
 While these personality changes may seem out of your control at times, working with a therapist may help you acquire healthy coping and de-escalation skills.
-A therapist can also help if someone you love has had a personality change and you’re not sure how to cope with it.
+A therapist can also help if someone you love has had a personality change due to another medical condition and you’re not sure how to cope with their changing personality.

-Depending on your condition, you may want to choose a general or specialized therapist.
-While almost all professionals are equipped to work with patients experiencing anxiety and depression, some may have specialized experience to help those who have experienced a TBI or have developed PTSD.
-Consider asking your primary care physician for a referral or utilize online providers such as BetterHelp.
+Depending on your medical condition, you may want to choose a general or specialized therapist.
+While almost all medical professionals are equipped to work with patients experiencing anxiety and depression, some may have specialized experience to help those who have experienced personality changes due to a medical condition, like TBI or PTSD.
+Consider asking your primary care physician for a medical referral or utilize online providers such as BetterHelp.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) also contains information about all diagnosable mental health conditions, including personality change due to another medical condition.